N-Khalid/Group_4/README.md

   - square footage
   - if the home has heating/central air
   - if the home has a garage, and how many cars can fit in it
-  - distance from a major road in the town

 ##  Description of our source of data